Skip to main content

 English Laundry Shiny Hair Wax

-Best features
+Best features:

 • Paraben-free

-• Adds high shine
+• Adds a high shine

 • Premium brand